Amirmoh10/product-feedback/README.md

+# Functionalities:

+- Filter suggestions based on category (All, Bug, Feature, Enhancement, UX, UI).
+- Sort suggestions based on upvotes (most or least upvotes)

+Both fitlering and sorting are done in the backend.

+# Technologies

+- Backend: Supabase
+- Frontend: React, React Router, TanStack Query (state management), and Tailwindcss for styling.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.